 Jackson Rose died on September 23, 1956, eleven days after an operation for bladder cancer.
 He’d been diagnosed with it five years earlier.
 He was also buried at Hillside Memorial Park.

 The ASC decided to keep his manual going.
 In 1959 they announced that they would be continuing to update the book.
 Re-named the American Cinematographer Manual, it combined updated versions of all his charts and tables with articles written about cinematography by ASC members, like the ones in the Cinematographic Annual.
 It was such a big job that they asked three people to do what Rose had been doing alone.
 Cinematographer and contributor to American Cinematographer Joseph V. Mascelli was chosen to edit it and former ASC presidents Walter Stenge and Arthur Miller acted as technical advisors and associate editors.
 It grew to 482 pages long.
-Since then, the ASC has regularly updated the Manual, and the eleventh edition is due to be published later in 2021.
+Since then, the ASC has regularly updated the Manual, and the eleventh edition came out in 2022.

 *Usually because of antisemitism, lots of Jewish immigrants changed their names.
 In Rose’s family, his brother Fred changed his name to Sabath, his sisters took their husbands’ last names, and the rest of his family changed their last name to Savitt.
 One other family member, Sam Savitt, was a cameraman, but he stayed in Chicago and became a newsreel photographer for Universal.